peterhinch/micropython-async/FASTPOLL.md

 ## 3.3 Other Features

+Variable:
-The version has a `version` variable containing 'fast_io'.
-This enables the presence of this version to be determined at runtime.
+ * `version` Contains 'fast_io'.
+Enables the presence of this version to be determined at runtime.

+Function:
-It also supports a `got_event_loop()` function returning a `bool`: `True` if the event loop has been instantiated.
-The purpose is to enable code which uses the event loop to raise an exception if the event loop was not instantiated.
+ * `got_event_loop()` No arg.
+Returns a `bool`: `True` if the event loop has been instantiated.
+Enables code using the event loop to raise an exception if the event loop was not instantiated:
 ```python
 class Foo():
     def __init__(self):